remix-run/react-router/docs/guides/testing.md

 You'll get something like:

 ```
-"Warning: Required context `makePath` was not specified in `Link`.
-Check the render method of `IndividualComponent`."
-"Warning: Required context `makeHref` was not specified in `Link`.
-Check the render method of `IndividualComponent`."
-"Warning: Required context `transitionTo` was not specified in `Link`.
-Check the render method of `IndividualComponent`."
-"Warning: Required context `replaceWith` was not specified in `Link`.
-Check the render method of `IndividualComponent`."
-"Warning: Required context `goBack` was not specified in `Link`.
-Check the render method of `IndividualComponent`."
-"Warning: Required context `getCurrentPath` was not specified in `Link`.
-Check the render method of `IndividualComponent`."
-"Warning: Required context `getCurrentRoutes` was not specified in `Link`.
-Check the render method of `IndividualComponent`."
-"Warning: Required context `getCurrentPathname` was not specified in `Link`.
-Check the render method of `IndividualComponent`."
-"Warning: Required context `getCurrentParams` was not specified in `Link`.
-Check the render method of `IndividualComponent`."
-"Warning: Required context `getCurrentQuery` was not specified in `Link`.
-Check the render method of `IndividualComponent`."
-"Warning: Required context `isActive` was not specified in `Link`.
+"Warning: Required context `router` was not specified in `Link`.
 Check the render method of `IndividualComponent`."
 ```

 So we can just wrap up the thing we want to test in a different